dubocr/homebridge-gpio-device/README.md

 # Installation

-1. Install homebridge using: npm install -g homebridge
-2. Install wiringPi using: sudo apt-get install wiringpi
+1. Install homebridge using: `npm install -g homebridge` 2.1 Install wiringPi using: `sudo apt-get install wiringpi` 2.2 Add rights to homebridge user if running homebridge as systemd service: `sudo usermod -G gpio homebridge`
-3. Install this plugin using: npm install -g homebridge-gpio-device
+3. Install this plugin using: `npm install -g homebridge-gpio-device`
 4. Update your configuration file.
 See bellow for a sample.

-homebridge-gpio-device use wiring-pi lib which require to run as root.
-In /etc/systemd/system/homebridge.service, update : `User=root`

 # Configuration